Here are some products and tools I use and recommend. Buying from these links earns us a small fee that supports the channel.

 Adjustable one turn pots that will actually plug into a breadboard.

 Rubber bands of various length to repair tape drive and other vintage mechanisms.
+I used them to repair my IBM Executary.

 Self polymerising tape.
 Use to wrap around connectors to waterproof them.
 It is made of magic material.
 Once it sticks to itself, it polymerizes, you can never take it apart again unless you cut it.
 But it is truly hermetic.
+I use that over exterior connectors to my ham radio antenna.

 The USB speaker for my lab computer.
-Nothing fancy, but works well and looks good.
+Nothing fancy, works well and looks good.
 Needs just the USB plug to make it work, no external supply or audio jack needed.

 5TB external hard drives I use for archiving everything, including my video footage.
 I have many of these...